Doug Wright (cricketer): Life and career

-Later career 1951–57

-Wright ended the series with 11 wickets (45.45) and his Test career came to an end with 7 further wickets in New Zealand (25.57).
 In order to regain supremacy in international cricket, England captains began to change to tactics that emphasised reducing the ability for batsmen to score.
+In this context, Wright was an expensive luxury – notably when his inaccuracy lost a tight game at the MCG that winter in the 1950-51 Ashes series.
+Even then he did dismiss Australia's best batsmen, Hassett and Harvey, in the second Australian innings of the fifth Test which England won.

-In this context, Wright was an expensive luxury.
-In 1951 Wright was never at his best in a damp summer, and on the hard wickets of 1952 his wickets cost six runs more than in 1947 or 1949.
-However, in August 1953, Wright became Kent's first professional captain, and in contrast to Eric Hollies the job seemed to help his bowling, for in 1954 with pitches totally unsuited he took 105 wickets and in 1955 he had one of his best seasons.
-At the Oval he led Kent to an unexpected victory over Surrey when that county appeared certain to win.
-In 1956, however Wright did not take fifty wickets, though once against Middlesex he bowled at his best: Wisden commented, "most of his eight victims had not been born when Wright entered first-class cricket twenty-four years ago and they had no answer to his whipping leg-breaks and googlies".
+In 1951, Wright was never at his best in a damp summer, and on the hard wickets of 1952 his wickets cost six runs more than in 1947 or 1949.
+However, in August 1953, Wright became Kent's first professional captain, and in contrast to Eric Hollies, the job seemed to help his bowling, for in 1954 with pitches totally unsuited he took 105 wickets and, in 1955, he had one of his best seasons.
+At the Oval, he led Kent to an unexpected victory over Surrey when that county appeared certain to win.

+In 1956, Wright did not take fifty wickets, though once against Middlesex he bowled at his best: Wisden commented, "most of his eight victims had not been born when Wright entered first-class cricket twenty-four years ago and they had no answer to his whipping leg-breaks and googlies".

+Wright set a record career total of seven hat-tricks.

 At the beginning of 1957, Wright said he did not wish to be considered for the captaincy in his second benefit year, and in mid-July he decided to retire.
 A review of his career was provided in the article "Googly Bowlers and Captains Retire" in the 1958 Wisden.
 After retiring as a player, he became coach at Charterhouse School until 1971.

+Wright died in Canterbury, Kent in November 1998, at the age of 84.